-Stars can have many names.
-The brighter stars often have common names relating to mythical characters from the various traditions.
+The brighter stars often have one or more common names relating to mythical characters from the various traditions.
 For example the brightest star in the sky, Sirius is also known as The Dog Star (the name Canis Major - the constellation Sirius is found in - is Latin for "The Great Dog").